-A tortoise that changes color in patches, especially over a relatively short period of time, usually has a disease, sickness, or infection.
+A tortoise that changes color in patches, especially over a relatively short period, usually has a sickness, infection, or disease.

 However, there are times when a gradual full-bodied color change is normal.
-So, note what color your tortoise is changing to and if it’s acting differently or strangely.
+So, note what color the tortoise is becoming and if it’s acting differently or strangely.

 Skin slowly darkening or turning black is a natural sign of aging.
-If the skin darkens in patches, the substrate is unclean or a source of irritation.
+However, if the skin darkens in patches, the substrate is unclean or causes irritation.

-If your tortoise’s skin is turning white, it’s shedding its skin or has an infection.
+If the tortoise’s skin is turning white, it’s shedding its skin or has an infection.

 Tortoise Skin Turning Yellow

-If your tortoise turns yellow suddenly, check for these conditions:
+If a tortoise turns yellow suddenly, check for these conditions:

 This is a skin condition that is caused by instability in the liver.